-The AMH+ or CMA must ensure that all care managers, care manager extenders, and supervisors complete training on the following core modules before being deployed to serve members; care managers, care manager extenders, and supervisors must complete the remaining training modules within 90 days of being deployed:
+The AMH+ or CMA must ensure that all care managers, care manager extenders, and supervisors complete training on the following core modules before being deployed to serve members; care managers, care manager extenders, and supervisors must complete the remaining training modules within 6 months of being deployed:

-- Tailored Plan eligibility criteria, services available through Tailored Plans, and differences between Standard Plan and PIHP benefit packages, - Principles of integrated and coordinated physical and BH care and I/DD and TBI services,

-- Knowledge of Innovations and TBI waiver eligibility criteria, and - Tailored Care Management overview, including but not limited to the model's purpose, target population, and services, in addition to enrollees and their families' role in care planning
+- An overview of the NC Medicaid Delivery system, including Tailored Care Management eligibility criteria, services available through LME/MCOs and future Tailored Plans, and differences between Standard Plan, LME/MCO, and Tailored Plan benefit packages, - Principles of integrated and coordinated physical and BH care and I/DD and TBI services, - Knowledge of Innovations and TBI waiver eligibility criteria, - Tailored Care Management overview, including but not limited to the model's purpose, target population, and services, in addition to enrollees and their families' role in care planning, - 1915(i) Overview and Assessment, and - HCBS and 1915(i) services.

-Current Innovations waiver care coordinators who are transitioning to a care management staffing role under Tailored Care Management will have additional time to complete these trainings, not to exceed six (6) months after launch.
-The AMH+ or CMA must ensure that care managers, care manager extenders, and supervisors attend annual refresher courses on training topics required by the Department, as well as based on needs determined by care manager supervisors (see appendix for list of required refresher courses.
+Current Innovations waiver care coordinators who are transitioning to a care management staffing role under Tailored Care Management have additional time to complete these trainings, not to exceed six (6) months after launch.
+The AMH+ or CMA must ensure that care managers, care manager extenders, and supervisors attend annual refresher courses on training topics required by the Department, as well as based on needs determined by care manager supervisors (see appendix for list of required refresher courses).
+Refresher courses must be completed annually, and care managers, care manager extenders, and supervisors have the full year to complete them (i.e., if a care manager's deployment date is October 2022, the care manager would begin refresher trainings in November 2023 and would need to complete the refresher trainings by October 2024).
 Care managers, care manager extenders, and supervisors may also request targeted retraining.

-In addition to the above training, Tailored Plan/PIHPs will be required to provide ongoing technical assistance to AMH+ practices and CMAs going through the certification process to enable them to become high-performing providers of Tailored Care Management.
+In addition to the above training, Tailored Plan / LME/MCOs are required to provide ongoing technical assistance to AMH+ practices and CMAs going through the certification process to enable them to become high-performing providers of Tailored Care Management.